sulfaratnas/code-refactoring/1. code-smells/bloaters/data-clumps.md

 Instead of extracting individual fields from an object to pass them to a function, use [Preserve Whole Object](.././../refactorings/preserve-whole-object.md).
 If there is no such object, use [Introduce Parameter Object](.././../refactorings/introduce-parameter-object.md).

+## Payoff

+- Reduces code size.
+- Operations on particular data are now gathered in a single place, so it improves the code readability.